The /etc/passwd file in Linux Explained with Examples

-Each line in /etc/passwd file represents an individual user account and contains following seven fields separated by colons (:).
+Each entry has the following seven fields separated by colons (:).

 - Encrypted password